Title

 A Philippine law designates June 30 as Philippine-Spanish Friendship Day, commemorating the cultural and historical ties between the Philippines and Spain, with an allocated budget for celebrations and the creation of an Inter-agency Committee to organize activities.

-It is declared a national special working holiday and a special non-working holiday in Aurora Province.
+No. It is declared a national special working holiday and a special non-working holiday in Aurora Province, meaning it has different treatment nationwide versus Aurora.

-The NHI shall formulate and issue the implementing rules and regulations necessary for the proper implementation of the Act.
+NHI must formulate and issue the implementing rules and regulations necessary for proper implementation of the Act.

-If any section or provision is held unconstitutional or invalid, other sections or provisions not affected shall remain valid and effective (Separability Clause).
+It provides that if any section or provision is held unconstitutional or invalid, the other unaffected sections remain valid and effective.

-Yes, all laws, presidential decrees, executive orders, rules, or regulations inconsistent with the provisions of this Act are repealed or modified accordingly.
+All laws, presidential decrees, executive orders, rules and regulations, or parts thereof inconsistent with RA 9187 are repealed or modified accordingly.

-The law took effect fifteen (15) days after its publication in the Official Gazette or in two (2) newspapers of general circulation.
+It takes effect within fifteen (15) days from publication in the Official Gazette or two (2) newspapers of general circulation.

 Analyze Cases Smarter, Faster